Magnetoreception: In birds

 Homing pigeons use magnetic fields as part of their complex navigation system.
 William Keeton showed that time-shifted homing pigeons (acclimatised in the laboratory to a different time-zone) are unable to orient themselves correctly on a clear, sunny day; this is attributed to time-shifted pigeons being unable to compensate accurately for the movement of the sun during the day.
 Conversely, time-shifted pigeons released on overcast days navigate correctly, suggesting that pigeons can use magnetic fields to orient themselves; this ability can be disrupted with magnets attached to the birds' backs.
 Pigeons can detect magnetic anomalies as weak as 1.86 gauss.

 For a long time the trigeminal system was the suggested location for a magnetite-based magnetoreceptor in the pigeon.
 This was based on two findings: First, magnetite-containing cells were reported in specific locations in the upper beak.
 However, the cells proved to be immune system macrophages, not neurons able to detect magnetic fields.
 Second, pigeon magnetic field detection is impaired by sectioning the trigeminal nerve and by application of lidocaine, an anaesthetic, to the olfactory mucosa.
 However, lidocaine treatment might lead to unspecific effects and not represent a direct interference with potential magnetoreceptors.
 As a result, an involvement of the trigeminal system is still debated.
 In the search for magnetite receptors, a large iron-containing organelle (the cuticulosome) of unknown function was found in the inner ear of pigeons.

-Areas of the pigeon brain that respond with increased activity to magnetic fields are the posterior vestibular nuclei, dorsal thalamus, hippocampus, and visual hyperpallium.
+Areas of the pigeon brain found in a 2011 study to respond with increased activity to magnetic fields are the posterior vestibular nuclei, dorsal thalamus, hippocampus, and visual hyperpallium.
+The vestibular nuclei receive information from the inner ear including the semicircular canals.
+This suggests that bird sense magnetism in the inner ear.
+A 2025 study in Science presents two lines of evidence that pigeons sense magnetic fields in their inner ears.
+Firstly, brain mapping found populations of neurons whose activity is triggered by magnetic fields.
+Neuron activity was measured using a genetic marker.
+Brain activity of pigeons exposed to a rotating magnetic field was found in the part of the brain linked to the semicircular canals, and other regions that collate sensory information.
+Secondly, RNA sequencing in single inner ear cells of the semicircular canals found "the molecular machinery necessary for the detection of magnetic stimuli by electromagnetic induction."

-Domestic hens have iron mineral deposits in the sensory dendrites in the upper beak and are capable of magnetoreception.
+Chickens have iron mineral deposits in the sensory dendrites in the upper beak and are capable of magnetoreception.
 Beak trimming causes loss of the magnetic sense.

+Superparamagnetic macrophages are present in the liver of pigeons.
+After macrophage depletion, pigeons flying under overcast conditions lacked their usual orientation capabilities.
+The superparamagnetic macrophages appear to be required for sensing magnetic direction.